 Whether part of a re-branding exercise or simply to correct an error – it’s easy to change your company name.
-Indeed, according to Companies House over 50,000 UK companies changed their name in the year to December 2013.
-For most company change of name requests there’s no need to spend a fortune if you take advantage of a simple online solution such as Inform Direct; you can complete the application process in a matter of moments.
+Indeed, according to Companies House almost 60,000 UK companies changed their name in the year to December 2020 and 87.4% of those were filed electronically.
+For most change company name requests there’s no need to spend a fortune and if you take advantage of a simple online solution such as Inform Direct, you can complete the application process in a matter of moments.

 1 Passing a special resolution

-In most instances the Companies Act 2006 requires that a special resolution be passed to secure shareholder approval of the new name.
-A resolution is simply a formal way by which the company can propose a decision for the shareholders to approve, and in another article we’ve looked at special resolutions in particular.
+In most instances the Companies Act 2006 requires that a special resolution to change company name be passed to secure shareholder approval of the new name.
+A resolution is simply a formal way by which the company can propose a decision for the shareholders to approve.

 A special resolution can be passed in one of two ways, either at a general meeting or by a written resolution.

 At a general meeting